sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-5-details-ui/build-apps-socialmedia-5-details-page.md

 ![Rate and add comments](runapp4.png)

-Once you have more than 3 comments, you can use the **More** button to see earlier comments.
+Once you have more than 3 comments, you can navigate back to the home page and then reopen the product page.
+This time, you can use the **More** button to see earlier comments.